 The following ingredients will be required:

 - Boiling water

 - Five cups

 Ensure that you read through all of the instructions before beginning the experiment to ensure that you understand exactly what will happen at each step.

 Measure out two tablespoons of coffee into some filter paper and position the full filter paper into the bottom of the first cup, as shown in the figure below.
-Then line four other cups alongside the first, for the following fractions.
+Then place the four other cups in a row alongside the first, for the following fractions.

 Boil the kettle and measure out 500 mL of boiling water into a measuring jug.
 You are going to need ~100 mL of water for each cup that you have.
 Not all the water will pass through the filter paper in the time allowed for the extractions, but it's useful to have extra water in case you start to run out.

 Set the timer to 30 seconds.
 As you start to pour the boiling water, slowly into the first cup, begin the timer.
 Stop pouring the water when the filter paper looks about half full – but keep topping it up, as it gets low.
 If you fill the filter paper up too much, you risk spilling the water as you try to transfer it between cups, which will ruin the experiment.

 After the 30 seconds have passed, transfer the filter paper to the next cup, starting the timer again (for another 30 seconds) and ensuring to top up the water level in the filter paper when it looks like it is getting low.
 Continue until all the cups are full (look out for colour differences between the fractions).

 Now you should taste each fraction of your coffee – remembering to leave enough to combine them at the end, so you can taste a complete cup of coffee – and you should record what each fraction tastes like.
 We have provided a table below of our results and a blank one for you to fill in.
 Make sure to take note of what kind of coffee you used.